Abuja Master-plan: Nwuche seeks support for Wike, commends Tinubu

 By Clifford Ndujihe

-Former Deputy Speaker of the House of Representatives, Prince Chibudom Nwuche, has urged Nigerians to back the efforts of FCT Minister, Mr. Nyesom Wike to restore the Abuja master plan and instil discipline in urban development.
+Former Deputy Speaker of the House of Representatives, Prince Chibudom Nwuche, has urged Nigerians back the efforts of FCT Minister, Mr. Nyesom Wike to restore the Abuja master plan and instill discipline in urban development.

-“Those who have lived in Abuja since the return of the democratic dispensation in 1999 can attest to the deterioration of the capital city by illegal structures taking over public spaces, green areas illegally allocated by unscrupulous officials to cronies.

 The former federal legislator commended President Tinubu for making the right decision in picking Wike, “who is a known achiever and who performed exceptionally as the immediate past governor of Rivers state, and brought development, infrastructure to all local governments and cities in the state.”